IvanNardini-SASInstitute/mlops-sas-migrate-pyspark-anomaly-detection-gcp/README.md

 1. Data Scientist creates several pyspark model packages.
 And he registers different versions in SAS® Model Manager using [SAS® sasctl](https://github.com/sassoftware/python-sasctl).

 2. Big Data Engineer maps on-prem cluster configuration and create a templates.

-Then DevOps engineer may create a cloud function to deploy the cluster (and submit jobs) on Google Cloud Platform
+3. Then DevOps engineer may create cloud functions to deploy the cluster (and submit train and score jobs) on Google Cloud Platform

 Then, the workflow starts and

-3. Each actor involved in the process claims and completes user tasks.
+4. Each actor involved in the process claims and completes user tasks.
 In this case, a Validator approve the Champion model.
-And an IT provides Cloud bucket name for migration.
+And an IT provides
+Cloud bucket name for migration.
+Once the model is migrated on predefined Cloud storage bucket, either Big Data Engineer or DevOps receive a notification.

+A new model training is processed in an ephemeral Cloud Dataproc and the trained pipeline is stored ready to score new data.
+For sick of simplicity

+5. A final user loads parquet files to score in the predefined Cloud Storage bucket.

+A new scoring process is triggered by Cloud function and scored data are stored in the same Cloud Storage bucket.

 ## Installation